mftokic/mftokic.github.io/_drafts/bridging-ml-gap.markdown

 When finance departments start on their modern finance journey with machine learning, they might tackle the highest impact projects that could benefit the business the most.
 These will probably revolve around forecasting revenue and various balance sheet risk management solutions.

-Who implements these kinds of game changers in the early days of ML adoption?
+Who implements these kinds of game changes in the early days of ML adoption?
 Help usually comes from these areas.

 - Existing data scientists that work in another department
 - Consultants that come in, build something, then leave